Wigdo/cv/index.md

 ## Work Experience

 [GMP Financial](https://gmpfinancial.com.au/)
 <p> GMP Financial is a financial planning firm.
 My duties at GMP Financial include proofreading statements of advice ("SoA").
-SoAs are documents required by law to be given to clients when giving financial advice to them and ensure that a financial planner's obligations under the <em> Corporations Act 2001 </em> are adequately met. </p>
+SoAs are documents required by law to be given to clients when giving financial advice to them and ensure that a financial planner's obligations under the <em> Corporations Act 2001 </em> (Cth) are adequately met. </p>

 ## Internship Experience